-At 16.25 inches overall, the APOC Kukri is a formidable chopper.
+At 16.25 inches overall, the APOC Kukri from CASIberia is a formidable chopper.
 The 10.25-inch blade of this knife is .22-inch-thick 9260 spring steel with a low-glare, rust-resistant black coating.
-According to CAS Iberia, which counts APOC among its imported brands, 9260 is a higher-silicon version of 5160.
 Though it doesn’t hold an edge as long as some other steels, expect it to be easy to maintain in the field.
 It also is a forgiving material, able to withstand heavy use and abuse.

 I found rather crisp edges on the tang and guard where crispness shouldn’t be.
-Crispy fried chicken, yes, but crispy guard?
-No!
 The easy fix?
 Lightly file the harsh edges to soften them a bit.

 Once past the aesthetic imperfections, what you see is a forward-weighted chopping tool whose overall blade shape was inspired by traditional kukris as well.
 The graceful curve of the belly houses the sweet spot.

 I found the handle rather interesting with its varied curves and prominent finger groove.
 When I first held it, I didn’t like it.
 My initial impression was it didn’t “fill” my hand.
 However, once I took the kukri into the woods and began swinging it, only then did the handle start to make perfect sense.
 The dip behind the guard acts as a sort of pivot.
 The knife will move a bit in your grip because of this, but it doesn’t move so much that it’s distracting or impossible to use.
 The slight movement actually works with your hand in creating powerful chopping strokes.
 And, due to the blade’s weight and thickness, I found the knife a really effective chopper.